eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/024-tasks/176-configuring_build_paths.md

 To add an external source folder to the project's Build Path:

- 1. In the Build Path Properties page, click the 'Link Source...' button.  -Or- In PHP Explorer view, right-click the project and select Build Path | Link Source.
+ 1. In the Build Path Properties page, click the 'Link Source...' button.  -Or- In Project Explorer view, right-click the project and select Build Path | Link Source.
 The Link Source dialog is displayed.<br />
    ![build_path_link_source.png](images/build_path_link_source.png "build_path_link_source.png") 1.
 Click the 'Browse..' button and browse to the location of the folder you want to add to the Build Path.
 Alternately, click Variables and select the variable which points to the required resource.
  2. The Folder name field will have been automatically populated with the name of the original folder.
 Edit this entry if required.
  3. Adding a folder to a project's Build Path could cause a conflict between the inclusion/exclusion patterns configured for the project root and those configured for the selected folder.
 In order to avoid these nesting conflicts, select one of the following options: